-- Consider actions to protect the rights and welfare of subjects. - Consider whether procedures for withdrawal of enrolled subjects consider their rights and welfare; and - Consider informing current subjects of the suspension or termination. - Have the Investigator report any adverse events or outcomes to the IRB.
+Consider actions to protect the rights and welfare of subjects;

+- Consider whether procedures for withdrawal of enrolled subjects take into account their rights and welfare; and - Consider informing current subjects of the suspension or termination. - Have the Investigator report any adverse events or outcomes to the IRB.

-Investigators must report to the IRB when a study is suspended or terminated:
+Investigators have to report to the IRB when a study is suspended or terminated: